-Are you an empty nester, divorcee, widow, single parent, or sandwich generation adult – and have rooms in your house that are hardly ever used?
-Could you use an extra $6K per year on average?
-Maybe it is time to rent that extra space to a compatible roommate for a season, a year or long term.
-The “shared housing” or “co-living” movement is a fun and easy way to solve both financial struggles as well as the health risks of social isolation.
+Are you an empty nester, divorcee, widow, single parent, or sandwich generation adult?
+Do you have rarely-used rooms in your house?
+Could you use an extra $10,000 per year on average?
+Maybe it is time to rent that extra space to a compatible roommate for a season, a year or long-term.
+Shared housing (also known as co-living) is a fun and easy way to solve financial struggles and prevent the health risks of social isolation.

 Julie is a single mom who has been renting her basement to a 55-year-old divorced woman.
-“I love having someone older in my house as I have a 12 year old girl, and I prefer someone quieter that I can trust.
-I feel a lot more secure having her here, and need the extra cash.”
+She says, “I love having someone older in my house as I have a 12-year-old girl, and I prefer someone quieter that I can trust.
+I feel a lot more secure having her here, and I need the extra cash.”

-Marge is a 69-year-old woman who is renting a room in her house to a former co-worker who is 64 and semi-retired.
-“We laughed about being Laverne & Shirley, and wondered if sharing a home would cramp our style, but all of our fears about sharing space disappeared in the first week.
+Marge is a 69-year-old woman renting a room in her house to a former coworker who is 64 and semi-retired.
+“We laughed about being Laverne and Shirley, and wondered if sharing a home would cramp our style," she says, "but all of our fears about sharing space disappeared in the first week.
 We both love it and would never go back.”

-Frank is a 72-year-old retired business executive, and is renting a room in his house to a medical student.
+Frank, 72, is aretired business executive renting a room in his house to a medical student.
 “It is an arrangement that works out very well.
 He helps me out with some of the lawn care and a few chores around the house in exchange for a portion of the rent, and everyone is happy.”

 - Cash: Extra cash is king.
-In this day and age, and extra $500-$800/month can make or break a budget and take off the financial edge.
+An extra $500-$800/month can make or break a budget and take off the financial edge.

-- Travel Freedom– with a trusted roommate in the house, it is easier to travel knowing pets and plants are covered and the house is not empty.
+- Travel freedom: With a trusted roommate in the house, it's easier to travel knowing pets and plants are covered and the house is not empty.

-- Security– Crazy thunderstorms are easier to handle with someone else around to laugh it off and share a bottle of wine, as well as knowing someone is there in case of illness or accident.
+- Security: Crazy thunderstorms are easier to handle with someone else around to laugh it off and share a bottle of wine, and it can be comforting to know someone is there in case of illness or accident.

-- An extra hand when you are down and out– Getting sick, recovering from an injury or handling stressful situations can be mitigated with another pair of hands to help out and someone to listen for no reason at all.
+- An extra hand: Getting sick, recovering from an injury or handling stressful situations can be mitigated with another pair of hands to help out and someone to listen for no reason at all.

-- The “Shared Economy” is here to stay– with finances being tight for most Americans of any age, the concept of sharing is here to stay—and that’s a good thing.
+- The sharing economy is here to stay: With finances being tight for Americans of any age, the concept of sharing is here to stay—and that’s a good thing!